peachdocs/docs/en-US/howto/documentation.md

 │   ├── ...
 ```

-And of course, both of these two directories have exactly the same structure and files' name.
+And of course, both of these directories have exactly the same structure and file name.

 ## Document

-Every file must have definition information of itself at the very beginning, real content follows afterwards:
+Every file must define itself in the very beginning; real content follows afterwards:

 ```
 ---